Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Researchers studied different concentrations and identified those that were toxic and unsafe.

-These levels were found to coincide with safety/toxicity levels defined for humans in the manufacturing of cosmetics and pesticides.
+These levels were found to coincide with safety/toxicity levels defined for humans in cosmetics and pesticides.

-Cedarwood oil is extracted from either Cedrus or Juniperus trees and available as four types:
+Cedarwood oil is extracted from either Cedrus or Juniperus trees and is available in four types:

 - Atlas Cedarwood oil (Cedrus atlantica)

 - Texan Cedarwood oil (Juniperus Mexicana)

 Each one has slightly different medicinal compounds.
 For example, the Himalayan and Atlas types contain alpha-pinene and Himachal.
 The Juniperus cedarwood oils contain thujopsene and cedrol.